dokku/github-action/README.md

 > :bulb: Tip : It is recommended to use [Encrypted Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) to store sensitive information such as SSH Keys.

 **Required**.
-A private ssh key that has push access to your Dokku instance.
+A private ssh key that has push access to the Dokku instance.

 Example Value: